nichsedge/digital-garden/content/Figure/Nassim Nicholas Taleb.md

 Let’s compare the normal distribution (Gaussian distribution) with a fat-tailed distribution:

-- **Normal Distribution**: For a normal distribution, about 68% of observations lie within one standard deviation (\(\sigma\)) from the mean, and 95% lie within two standard deviations.
+- **Normal Distribution**: For a normal distribution, about 68% of observations lie within one standard deviation ($\sigma$) from the mean, and 95% lie within two standard deviations.

 - **Fat-Tailed Distribution**: In a fat-tailed distribution, extreme values (beyond one standard deviation) become less frequent, but those that do occur have a significant impact.
 This means: